Tesla's Challenge: Leaving Behind The Lap Of Luxury

 Mass-market cars, like Tesla's Model 3, were key to this vision.
 But scaling up production is notoriously difficult.
 The last year and a half has been painful for Tesla, as the company coped with production challenges and delivery woes.

-Tesla has massively increased production of the Model 3: the company sold nearly 140,000 Model 3s last year.
-But despite scaling up, Tesla still hasn't managed to offer the car at its touted price of $35,000.
+Tesla has massively increased production of the Model 3: The company sold nearly 140,000 Model 3s last year.
+But it still hasn't managed to offer the car at its touted price of $35,000.

 It's still trying, despite the challenges: "The road ahead is very difficult," Musk told employees on Jan.
 18.

-In the meantime, Tesla is already competing successfully with conventional luxury brands.
+In the meantime, Tesla is competing successfully with conventional luxury brands.

 Brian Moody, the executive editor for Autotrader, says Tesla should walk away from the master plan and just admit that it's a premium carmaker.

 "We can just be honest and call them luxury cars," he says.
 "And I don't think there's anything wrong with that. ...
 They've created something great that people love.
-Good, congratulations.
+Good.
+Congratulations.
 You should enjoy your success and keep doing more of that."

 It's only Tesla's "philosophy" that is pushing the company in a different direction, Moody says.